approximateinference/approximateinference/src/contents/call.md

 Papers accepted within this modality will be presented in person as posters.
 These papers will not appear on the AABI website.

-To submit fast track papers, please use this submission link (coming soon).
+To submit fast track papers, please use [this submission link](https://docs.google.com/forms/d/e/1FAIpQLSfKiOa3NLTtWDjfBovw1rhhZg04fmfSqzM6SpheIy8z9HXVyw/viewform?usp=dialog).

 Please note that we have two Fast Track deadlines:
 - 'Early' - 14 February 2025 (11:59pm AoE)